 During the past year, I had the good fortune to spend 6 months in Oxford, England.
 Although not formally affiliated with any health-care organization, I did have two experiences that profoundly and positively affected my perspective on gerontological nursing.

-I volunteered 2 days a week at St. Luke's Rehabilitation Center, a 54bed nursing home in Oxford.
+I volunteered 2 days a week at St. Luke's Rehabilitation Center, a 54-bed nursing home in Oxford.
 This afforded me the opportunity to observe care in another cultural setting and to "practice what I've been preaching" to my students over the years; that is, to work both one-on-one and in groups with emotionally disturbed elders.
-Not only was this gratifying work from both a personal and professional perspective, but it also reinforced the notion that I clearly made the right choice (although somewhat by fiat at the time) when I decided to become a geriatric mental health nurse.
+Not only was this gratifying work from both a personal and professional perspective, but also it reinforced the notion that I clearly made the right choice (although somewhat by fiat at the time) when I decided to become a geriatric mental health nurse.

 Getting back to the "roots" of caring for the elderly, by spending time working in a long-term care setting, is something I would hope every geriatric nurse-educator and researcher would be able to do.
 It puts you in touch with what are the truly "significant" issues facing practitioners today in a way that can never be gleaned from simply reading journals or attending conferences.
 In addition, it has provided me with wonderful case stories and clinical vignettes to enhance my teaching and professional presentations.